-The RA or authorized RA representative confirms the authenticity of the individual by means of face to face meeting with the subscriber, or on a procedure that provides an equivalent assurance.
+The RA or authorized RA representative confirms the authenticity of the individual by means of a face-to-face meeting with the subscriber, or on a procedure that provides an equivalent assurance such as an online video recording.
 The individual must present their valid government issued photo ID document to the validation specialist for verification.
 The TrustFactory validation specialist inspects the document for legibility and authenticity.